 Do the guides speak English?

 Yes all our tour guides speak very well the English, mostly of then have studied in th university of Cusco, aslo are Archeologist, Biologist, and the most important are really funny guys.
 How many people will be in my group?
 We work with small groups, we use to have 4 to 8 persons per tour guide.
 If there are more persons we will add another tour guide.
 Our staff for a group of 8 passengers are: 1 cook, 1 kitchen assistant, 1 head porter, 5 porters.
 Should I hire an extra porter?
 If you have not trekked in altitude before we would suggest your organise the extra porter.
 Unless you have hired an extra porter you will need to carry your day pack.

-A full porter who will carry 14 kg cost $ 120.00 USD
+A full porter who will carry 14 kg cost $ 120.00 USD for all the trip

-ECO PATH TREK provide a duffle porter bag at the briefing the night before your hike.
+ECO PATH TREK provide a duffle porter bag at the briefing the day before your hike.
 You should bring only what you absolutely need/want on the trek, and store the rest of your belongings in Cusco.

-ON THE TREK
+2.- ON THE TREK

 I am not really an experienced trekker?What if I can’t keep up?
 How difficult is the Inca Trail?

 Most people have that concern but don’t worry.
 Only in extremely rare circumstances does a passenger need to come back early.
 You just need to remember that you are able to go at a speed that is comfortable for you.
 Take your time, pace yourself, and enjoy.
 The Inca Trail is considered a moderate hike.
 It’s not a technical hike but there are a lot of Inca stairs to walk up and down, and the altitude may affect some individuals.
 We recommend using a trekking poles and have an early night before the trek.

 Are Trekking poles really necessary?